 So you’re telling me that, out of the seven envelopes in that glass drum, during a lottery when the NBA desperately needed the most ballyhooed college center in 15 years to save the league’s marquee franchise, the commissioner coincidentally pulled out the envelope with a giant crease in the corner that happened to have the Knicks logo in it?
 This is the Zapruder film of sports tapes, isn’t it?
 Where’s Oliver Stone?
 Can we pull him out of the editing room for the “Alexander: The Really, REALLY Long Director’s Cut” DVD?

-I’ve personally never been much of believer in this conspiracy or the many other times there’s been a Draft conspiracy, but I do believe, more than ever, that the 11x All-Star who made 7 All-NBA teams and 3 All-Defensive teams has sadly become criminally underrated over time.
+As fun as it is to believe all of this, I’m not totally sold.
+What I do believe, more than ever, is the 11 x All-Star who made 7 All-NBA teams and 3 All-Defensive teams has sadly become criminally underrated over time.

 EWING THE GREAT